carbon-language/carbon-lang/docs/project/goals.md

 cost-benefit analysis.

-**Cost-benefit will drive many choices.** We expect to measure both cost, including complexity, and benefits using the impact on the project and language as a whole.
+**Cost-benefit will drive many choices.** We expect to measure both cost, including complexity, and benefit using the impact on the project and language as a whole.
 Benefit accumulates over time, which means providing incremental solutions earlier will typically increase the total benefit.
 It is also reasonable for the rationale of a decision to factor in both effort already